capGoblin/MNIST-NN-from-Scratch/README.md

 ## MNIST Neural Network from Scratch
 This repository contains a Python implementation of a neural network for MNIST digit classification.
-The neural network is implemented from scratch, without using any deep learning frameworks or libraries. (no Tensorflow/Pytorch, just numpy & math)
+The neural network is implemented from scratch, without using any deep learning frameworks or libraries. (no Tensorflow/Pytorch, just NumPy & Math)

 ## Dataset
 The MNIST dataset consists of a large set of handwritten digits from 0 to 9.
 It is a commonly used benchmark dataset for image classification tasks.